pbrocks/gutenberg-metabox-diagnostic/README.md

 # Gutenberg MetaBox Diagnostic

-Exploration of how to save metabox info with Gutenberg active.
-Seems that most issues have been covered excepty WYSIWG editor.
+Collection of snippets on how to save WYSIWG metabox info with Gutenberg active.

 ------
 [gutenberg/issues/7176](https://github.com/WordPress/gutenberg/issues/7176)